 - Refer to graduation link for critical dates.
 Graduation information

-- What to bring: current calendar, clearance tickets and Powerpoint for RNSG 2432 Module 2, calculator (not cell phone) for math test
+- What to bring: current calendar, RNSG 2432 Module 3 materials from Blackboard.
+Calculator (not cell phone) for math test needed on Tuesday, January 17th

 - Where: See calendar for room numbers